-By: Devin Sefton, Senior Associate Attorney, Braumiller Law Group Other articles from Devin Sefton The ever-shifting sands of U.S. sanctions and export controls can make it challenging to know the current restrictions that exist with respect to a given country.
+By: Devin Sefton, Senior Associate Attorney, Braumiller Law Group The ever-shifting sands of U.S. sanctions and export controls can make it challenging to know the current restrictions that exist with respect to a given country.
 With each new administration comes newly imposed restrictions and newly lifted restrictions.
-This problem was
+This problem was particularly exacerbated by the 180-degree

 By Devin Sefton, Senior Associate Attorney, Braumiller Law Group